nmnshrma/data-512-project/README.md

 ## Data Source

 The partial [Amazon Review Dataset](https://nijianmo.github.io/amazon/index.html) (Julian McAuley et al.<sup>[1]</sup>) is the key data source for the project.

+Note: The dataset hosted in the project will represented 5% representative sample drawn from the original dataset, after due permission from the team that worked on gathering the source dataset, i.e., Juliam McAuley et al.

 The data is split into two parts:
 1. The Review Data: The key raw fields for the reviews and ratiings